How do ACLs work?#

 In any case, a global permission will always take priority over per-category permissions.

 Note that even though the implementation exists, per-category 'add' permissions do not make sense because there won't be any category to check the add permission on, unless you add it.
 Hence, we just use 'global' add perms for these cases.

 A user's group needs to be assigned the global 'Can add item' permissions and 'Can add item category' permissions to create an item and an item-category respectively.

 The working is simple and straightforward:

-- Similarly, the list of objects that a user has permissions on, is determined by the categories that the user has permissions on, through the various groups the user belongs to.
-For example, when querying for items to delete in Nexus, only those items with categories on which the user's group(s) has 'delete' permissions, are returned.
+Similarly, the list of objects that a user has permissions on, is determined by the categories that the user has permissions on, through the various groups the user belongs to.
+For example, when querying for items to delete in Ansys Dynamic Reporting, only those items with categories on which the user's group(s) has 'delete' permissions, are returned.